Chapter 10 Combining rasters and vector layers

 The st_as_sf function makes the raster to polygons conversion, when using the (default) as_points=FALSE argument.
 Furthermore:

-• The st_as_sf function ignores pixels that have a NA values in all layers.
+• The st_as_sf function ignores pixels that have NA values in all layers.
 If necessary, we can convert those pixels that have NA in all layers to polygons, too, by specifying na.rm=FALSE.

 • A useful option merge=TRUE dissolves all adjacent polygons that have the same raster value (in the first layer) into a single feature.
 The dissolve algorithm can be specified with the connect8 parameter: 4d, which is the default (connect8=FALSE) or 8d (connect8=TRUE).